 Eastern Michigan University's Interdisciplinary Jewish Studies program offers courses concerned with the history of the Jewish people, a story of survival under extraordinary circumstances.
 It considers the cultural and intellectual gifts Jews have given the world.
-It also focuses on the Jewish faith, its richness, its intricacy, its demands, as well as its complex and fascinating relationships with other religions.
+It also focuses on the Jewish faith, its richness, its intricacy, and its demands, as well as its complex and fascinating relationships with other religions.

-This program draws on faculty expertise from throughout university.
-It engages students in a wide realm of co-curricular activities including lectures and study abroad opportunities.
+This program draws on faculty expertise from throughout the university.
+It engages students in a wide realm of co-curricular activities including lectures and study-abroad opportunities.
 EMU's program in Jewish Studies provides a gathering place for EMU's numerous ethnic communities to learn more about Jews and Judaism, a space to build bridges, to open and engage in discourse, to create new understandings between Jews and the many other groups that comprise the diverse culture of southeast Michigan.